 file to make your own is here

 The surface area (and therefore file size) grows exponentially with the order.
-If you would like me to email you the 26 MB stl file for a fourth-order Menger sponge, let me know.
+The 26 MB stl file for a fourth-order Menger sponge is finer than most 3D printers can fabricate.
 It is easier for you to generate it on your own computer.
 A simple algorithm can be based on the idea that a voxel is empty if there exists a trit position (in base three representation) where two or more of its X, Y, and Z coordinates have the value one.
 If you have access to Mathematica, you can use my software in this paper to generate stl files for Menger sponges of any order.

 The lower image at right shows two halves of a third-order Menger sponge, with a hexagon of paper between them.
 You probably know how to cut a cube in half with a planar slice to create a hexagonal cross section: you cut on a plane which is a perpendicular bisector of any of the cube's four long diagonals.
 (If you don't understand this, go cut a cube of cheese or potato, then come back.)
 A great visualization exercise is to figure out what the cross section is when you cut a Menger sponge along that hexagonal slicing plane.
 In other words, what is shape of the area where the half-sponge is in contact with the paper?